hdShang/arxiv-daily/docs/cs-CL/2025-09-20/papers/250916679v1-reinforcement-learning-meets-large-language-models-a-survey-of-advan.md

 ---
 layout: default
-title: Reinforcement Learning Meets Large Language Models: A Survey of Advancements and Applications Across the LLM Lifecycle
+title: "Reinforcement Learning Meets Large Language Models: A Survey of Advancements and Applications Across the LLM Lifecycle"
 ---

 # Reinforcement Learning Meets Large Language Models: A Survey of Advancements and Applications Across the LLM Lifecycle